 Now that we understand the relationship between lactose intolerance and celiac, I want to make it clear: lactose-free does not mean dairy-free

 Being lactose free means you are simply avoiding the sugar lactose in dairy.
 You can buy many lactose-free dairy products on the market.

 However, if you’re lactose free you can also enjoy dairy-free substitutes as they’d also not have lactose.

 But the same does not go for you if you are dairy-free.
 If you’re dairy-free, it’s likely due to an allergy to proteins found in dairy or intolerances to other parts of dairy.
 You can not enjoy lactose-free dairy products because you’re reacting to other parts of dairy.

 It is ideal that celiacs continue to eat dairy if they do not have an allergy, or are not vegan.
-That’s because milk is an excellent source of vitamin D and calcium, two common nutrient deficiencies with celiac disease.
+That’s because milk is a gluten-free calcium-rich food source.
+It also has a lot of vitamin D to help with vitamin D deficiency in celiac disease.

 However, if you are gluten-free and vegan, or you’re gluten-free and dairy-free, that doesn’t mean you can’t still get these nutrients.
 It just requires more planning.
 Check out my post on How to Follow a Gluten-Free Vegan Diet to learn more.

 If you have a lactose intolerance than it’s up to you to decide to avoid dairy completely, take a lactase enzyme, or buy lactose-free dairy products.
 A dietitian can help you determine the right option for you.